 Temple, Carter [Carr Hopkins](born: 1842 - died: 1929)

-Four of the first African American patrolmen in Indianapolis, IN, were William Whittaker, Benjamin Young, Sim Hart, and Carter Temple, according to an article in the Indianapolis Star newspaper.
-Carter Temple was born in Logan County, KY, around 1842, and may have been a slave prior to joining the Union Army in 1863.
+Four of the first African American patrolmen in Indianapolis, IN were William Whittaker, Benjamin Young, Sim Hart, and Carter Temple, according to an article in the Indianapolis Star newspaper.
+Carter Temple was born in Logan County, KY around 1842 and may have been enslaved prior to joining the Union Army in 1863.

 For more see "Colored patrolman dies of paralysis," Indianapolis Star, 12/18/1909, p.
-3; "Mayor Taggart finds a patrolman who wasn't sleeping," Fort Wayne Evening Post, 05/09/1896, p.
-3; and "Our Colored patrolmen," Freeman, 03/16/1889, p.
+3; "Mayor Taggart finds a patrolman who wasn't sleeping," Fort Wayne Evening Post, 5/9/1896, p.
+3; "First African-American Police Officer Honored," 2/2/2015, Indianapolis Star online; and "Our Colored patrolmen," Freeman, 3/16/1889, p.
 5.